derkanw/New-Year-s-eve/README.md

-# Unity
+# New Year's eve
-The repository contains projects created using the Unity engine.
-These projects were created as part of the summer internship in the EPAM
+This game was created as part of the summer university internship in the EPAM.
+It is a mix of Tower Defense and Plants vs. Zombies games